junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Even in a city like this, you haven't stopped trying to save people, to save angels.
 You are truly a righteous man."
 Cas leans in again, more gently this time, searching for his lips.
 "That makes you just as powerful and special as an angel, and even more."

-Dean whimpers quietly, letting the thumb of the angel wiping away his tears.
+Dean whimpers quietly, letting the thumb of the angel wipe away his tears.
 He doesn't know when they gather or when they fall.
 He only sees Cas's gentle eyes, and he holds him tight.
 He kisses back carefully.

 "I'm sorry."
 When they pause to take a breath, Dean says, leaning his forehead against Cas's, his fingers fumbling from the angel's cheek to his throat, searching quietly.
 He doesn't find a cut there now.

 "What for?"
 Cas asks, pulling back slowly.

-"I was thinking about hurting you again, when I came into the room."
-Dean confesses, ashamed of himself.
+"I was thinking about hurting you again, when I came into the room," Dean confesses, ashamed of himself.
 "I was desperate to save my brother.
 But don't worry, I'll go look for another way."

 Cas catches Dean's fingers in his palm, stopping his search.
 "You don't have to worry about hurting me.
 I trust you mean well.
 Why don't you let me meet Sam?
 Maybe there is something I can do for him, like you did for me."

 Dean widens his eyes in surprise and joy.
-He nods, relief and hope fulfilling his chest.
+He nods, relief and hope filling his chest.
 "Yeah, yeah -- Sam would like that, too."

 <br>